 Setting and circulating expectations for open data policy will not only help primary advocates, but will also assist in the formation and growth of a true open data team.
 Stated objectives will invite logical allies and stakeholders from within government and from the community.
 Listen to their feedback and take the time to understand the full spectrum of open data’s value not only to those in city hall, but outside of government as well.
 This effort will pay dividends by helping to build the support needed to enact meaningful policy.

 ☑ Memorialize a shared vision

 A working statement of policy goals can and should be revised and updated as additional feedback is received throughout the process of crafting open data policy.
 Ultimately, the refined objectives now building upon the shared values of the broader community should be represented in the policy itself.

-3. Drafting policy language
+3. Draft policy language

 After considering existing contexts and workshopping open data policy objectives with a growing coalition of allies, the next step is crafting and proposing specific language for a new policy or updates to an existing policy framework.

 ☑ Learn from examples